 Even a seed or a stalk of grass in the hands of one observant to Orunmila can tell volumes, but it is still not Ifa.
 Tarot is useful for helping one to navigate life, especially in social situations.
 The bones and curios are excellent for telling you what’s going on around you in a very blunt way.
 The Obi of course, are a direct line to your ancestors, and best for yes or no or even very nuanced but straight answers.
 However, none of these does what Ifa does.

-In the past, some other methods such as dice, dominos, and other numerically based systems that are not native to Africa could be used if someone was completely cut off.
+In the past, some other methods such as dice, dominos, and other numerically based systems that are not native to Africa could be used to refer to some Odu if someone was completely cut off.
 However today, in the age of the internet, when a qualified babalawo or other traditional diviner is available in a click, this is no longer the case.
+Now dice and dominos are used for general divination purposes, at least most of the time.
+I am sure that some trained elders do still at least have references in mind when particular patterns come up.

 Because of the diaspora allowances from the past, some are confused and may fall for shady people telling them that some other method would be able to stand in the place of Ifa or Afa.
 The problem is that unless it is numerically based and resorted to because maybe the trained Babalawo is in prison and has no access even to any dried seeds, it is not going to direct one to any Odu or any verse or any indigenous African culture’s lexicon of legends or wisdom.